Introduction to nutrition, nutrient and their importance on crop production

 - Involved in the evolution of “Oxygen” by chloroplasts in photo system-II.

-- Associated with turgor production in the guard cells by the osmotic pressure exerted by K+ ions
+- Associated with turgor production in the guard cells by the osmotic pressure

 - Role in stomata regulation (opening & closing).